 These low-fat, dairy-free brownie cookies are best if stored on the counter for 4-5 days.
 For crispier edges, store the cookies uncovered.
 For a chewier center, place the cookie in an airtight container.

 The eggless chocolate chip cookies can also be frozen.
 First, you have to cool them completely.
 After that, place the cookies in the freezer-friendly storage bag and freeze them for up to 3 months.
 Let them thaw at room temperature.

 If you make this recipe, please leave me a comment below and rate it.
 I always appreciate the feedback.
 Also, you can follow me on Facebook, Instagram, or Pinterest.

-Soft Vegan Chocolate Brownie Cookies
+Healthy Vegan Chocolate Brownie Cookies